ehamberg/galois-tech-talk/galois-tech-talk-2013-03-12.md

 >   (Specialization: Artificial Intelligence methods)
 > - Previously at ARM writing GPU drivers
 > - *Not* a biologist (but played on in grad school)

+# This talk

+- Research done for my Master's thesis
+- A mix of genetics and artificial intelligence methods

+## Outline
+- Phylogenetics
+- Phylogenetic inference
+- Evolutionary algorithms
+- Using an evolutionary algorithm for phylogenetic inference
+- Conclusion